Determinative Factor Proof Pattern

 There are many different types of evidence you can use to meet this burden.
 For example, you can use direct evidence, meaning evidence directly reflecting the employer’s discriminatory or retaliatory motive.
 You also can use inferences, meaning something that does not directly prove the employer’s motive but makes it seem more likely it is true.
 Alternatively, you can meet your burden through evidence the employer’s explanation for its action is false.
-Employment lawyers refer to this as evidence of “pretext” since you are showing the employer’s explanation is really a pretext (cover up or excuse) for either discrimination or retaliation.
-Of course, you can use a combination of these types of evidence to prove your case.
+Employment lawyers refer to this as evidence of “pretext,” since you are showing the employer’s explanation is really a pretext (cover up or excuse) for discrimination or retaliation.
+You can, of course, use a combination of these types of evidence to prove your case.

-At the end of the day, the question is whether the judge or jury believes it is more likely than not an unlawful factor made a difference in the company’s decision to take the adverse employment action against you.Other Ways to Prove Discrimination
+At the end of the day, the question is whether the judge or jury believes it is more likely than not that an unlawful factor made a difference in the employer's decision to take the adverse employment action against you.Other Ways to Prove Discrimination

-In addition, you might be interested in reading our blog article: How Do I Prove Employment Discrimination?
+In addition, you might be interested in reading our blog articles: